fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 #### Parameters

-**startingActivity**: the parent activity that is starting the Fujifilm SPA SDK.
+*  **startingActivity**: the parent activity that is starting the Fujifilm SPA SDK.
 This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes.
-**requestCode**: a user-defined request code to handle response messages
+*  **requestCode**: a user-defined request code to handle response messages
-**apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
+*  **apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com
-**isLive**: Boolean value that indicates which environment your app runs in, must match your app’s environment set on http://fujifilmapi.com.
+*  **isLive**: Boolean value that indicates which environment your app runs in, must match your app’s environment set on http://fujifilmapi.com.
-**userId**: Optional parameter.
+*  **userId**: Optional parameter.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters
-**images**: ArrayList of FFImage objects.
+*  **images**: ArrayList of FFImage objects.
 FFImage can be a local image (id, path) or public url (https://).
 Supported image types are jpeg.
 A maximum of 50 images can be sent in a given Checkout process.
 If more than 50 images are sent, only the first 50 will be processed.

+The FFImage class has several constructors:
+*  Local image: images.add(new FFImage("https://someURLtoPublicImage.jpg"))
+*  Public url: images.add(new FFImage(myLocalImage.imageId, myLocalImage.path))

 #### Finish Fujifilm SPA SDK